greenerservices/greenerservices.github.io/app/principles/actions/2a-plan-for-service-sustainability-and-resilience.md

 Non-functional requirements (NFRs) specify a system’s capabilities and constraints.

 Services need NFRs to cover environmental impacts.
-Use key performance indicators and other measures to track progress against green targets.

 #### Environmental benefit:
-Placeholder
+Use key performance indicators and other measures to track progress against green targets.

 {{ govukDetails({
   summaryText: "Read more",